hssmalo/steampunkfantasy/rules.md

 Load: loads weapon.
 A weapon cannot fire without a load token available.
       Some weapons may load more than one ammo per loading.
-It is then noted as load[5] \
+It is then noted as load[2] or load[5] \
 Aim : optional: +2 to hit.
 Last 1 round, and may only be used versus targets within line of sight from the original hex where the aim was issued\
 Fire: fire at an enemy within line of sight and within a legal firing angle of tank. \
 Spot: try to reveal a hidden unit.
 Roll a normal to-hit as if you where shooting.
 If successfull the hidden unit is revealed. \
 Default: - \

-The speed of the unit may restrict what options are available.
+The speed of the unit may restrict what options are available, which is given in paranthesis.
+For example \
+(still) load + - +
+means this unit only can load while standing still.

-If, for some reason or another, the given order for one step is not allowed, it is replaced by default.
-If default for one reason or another is not allowed, replace it with -.
-Some units may override the default.
+If, for some reason or another, the given order for one step is not allowed, it does nothing.

+Important, unless otherwise stated, a unit MUST not fire at any target if it does not wish to even if you give it fire orders.
+This may be the case if you want to save the ammo for a better shot later.

 \pagebreak